 There are both pros and cons to having renters insurance, and you should have the full picture before making a decision.
-In this article, we’ll discuss some of the benefits and drawbacks of renters insurance, how to determine how much coverage you’ll need and what you can expect to spend.
+You’ll want to consider them when deciding how much renters insurance you need and what you can expect to spend.

 How do I calculate how much renters insurance I need?